 If coenzyme Q10 has been available as a dietary supplement for 30 years, why has Ubiquinol CoQ10 only recently been launched?

-Since ubiquinol is easily oxidized in air, it was difficult to offer it in a stable form as a dietary supplement.
-Thanks to advanced technology, however, scientists were able to develop a manufacturing process with which ubiquinol in its reduced form is stabilized and bioavailable from the body.
+Since ubiquinol is easily oxidised in air, it was difficult to offer it in a stable form as a dietary supplement.
+Thanks to advanced technology, however, scientists were able to develop a manufacturing process with which ubiquinol in its reduced form is stabilised and bioavailable from the body.